Wollemia: Discovery

-The first illustrations of the Wollemi Pine were done by David Mackay, a botanical artist and scientific illustrator who was working at the Royal Botanic Gardens in Sydney when the species was discovered.
+The first illustrations of the Wollemi Pine were drawn by David Mackay, a botanical artist and scientific illustrator who was working at the Royal Botanic Gardens in Sydney when the species was discovered.

 Further study would be needed to establish its relationship to other conifers.
-The initial suspicion was that it had certain characteristics of the 200-million-year-old family Araucariaceae, but was not similar to any living species in the family.
+The initial suspicion was that it had certain characteristics of the 200 million year-old family Araucariaceae, but was not similar to any living species in the family.
 Comparison with living and fossilised Araucariaceae proved that it was a member of that family, and it has been placed into a new genus, beside the genera Agathis and Araucaria.

-Fossils closely resembling Wollemia that are thought to be related to it are widespread in Australia, New Zealand and Antarctica from Cretaceous era sediments, but Wollemia nobilis is the sole living member of its genus.
-These trees remained common throughout eastern Australia until around 40 million years ago but then gradually declined in range and abundance.
-Before the relict population was discovered in Wollemi National Park, the most recent known fossils of the genus date from approximately 2 million years ago in Tasmania.
-It is thus described as a living fossil or, alternatively, a Lazarus taxon.

-Fewer than a hundred trees are known to be growing wild, in three localities not far apart.
-It is very difficult to count individuals, as most trees are multistemmed and may have a connected root system.
-Genetic testing has revealed that all the specimens are genetically indistinguishable, suggesting that the species has been through a genetic bottleneck in which its population became so low (possibly just one or two individuals) that all genetic variability was lost.
+Fewer than 60 adult trees are known to be growing wild in four locations, not far apart.
+It is very difficult to count individuals, as most trees are multi-stemmed and may have a connected root system.
+Genetic testing has revealed that all the specimens are genetically indistinguishable, suggesting that the species has been through a genetic bottleneck 10,000–26,000 years ago, in which its population became so low (possibly just one or two individuals) that all genetic variability was lost.

+Conservation

 Threats

 In November 2005, wild-growing trees were found to be infected with Phytophthora cinnamomi.
 New South Wales park rangers believe the virulent water mould was introduced by unauthorised visitors to the site, the location of which is still undisclosed to the public.

-The grove of Wollemia trees was endangered by fire during the 2019-20 Australian bushfire season.
+The grove of Wollemia trees was endangered by fire during the 2019–2020 Australian bushfire season.
 They were saved by specialist firefighters from the National Parks and Wildlife Service, supported by the Rural Fire Service who installed an irrigation system as well as dropping retardant.

+Global involvement in conservation

+"Home gardeners become accidental citizen scientists for Wollemi Pine" was the headline of a 2023 news article reporting results of an unusual conservation strategy underway since 2005.
+Ten years after safeguarding of rooted branch cuttings had been initiated in botanic gardens around the world, commercial growers were authorized to receive surplus cuttings to propagate for sales to their own customers.
+This unusual management decision for an endangered plant owed to the "huge public interest in this rare tree" and as an experiment to test whether commercial availability would serve "to protect wild populations from illegal collecting."

+Results were tallied from more than 1,500 people from 31 countries who were growing the cuttings and responded to an online survey created by two plant scientists in Australia.
+Results indicated that the species grows well where climate is temperate and there is adequate year-round rainfall.
+Loamy soils with good drainage proved to be ideal.
+The team concluded, "This study demonstrates that it is feasible to establish Wollemi pines in many parts of the world and under different climates and cultural regimes, which can help conserve this species in the face of climate change and other threats."